KumbiaPHP/Documentation/en/configuration.md

 The `config/exception.php` file in KumbiaPHP allows configuring the IP addresses from which exception details will be displayed instead of a generic 404 error.
 This functionality is especially useful during the development phase, where developers need to see error traces and specific details to debug effectively.
+This feature is available from version 1.2.0 onwards.

 ### File Location